Acutis language manual

 …else

-statements, and
+expressions, and

 imperative loops to control how your content is rendered.
-To help you
+To help you maximize

-maximize your use of patterns, this section explains the system’s nuances.
+your use of patterns, this section explains the system’s nuances.

 Reference table